Welcome!

 The signs focus on the activism of the Colored Union Benevolent Association; the cemetery’s links to the 1848 escape of 77 enslaved people on the schooner Pearl; the soldiers, sailors, and self-emancipated refugees of the Civil War buried at the site; and the Howard University archaeological survey of the site conducted by biological anthropologist Mark Mack and concerned community members from 2005 to 2013.

-Both the Kalorama Park and Walter Pierce Park signs were written by Mary Belcher and historian Mara Cherkasky and designed by graphic artist Janice Olsen.
-The Walter Pierce signs were created in coordination with rangers at Rock Creek Park of the National Park Service, which owns the Calvert Street entrance to the park.
+The Walter Pierce signs were written by historians Mary Belcher and Mara Cherkasky and designed by Janice Olsen in coordination with rangers at Rock Creek Park of the National Park Service, which owns the Calvert Street entrance to the park.
 The grant obtained by KCA paid for three of the signs at Walter Pierce Park, and Rock Creek Park paid for the fourth.

 Read the Kalorama Park Underground Railroad nomination here, and a later submission to the National Register of Historic Places here.
 Read the Walter Pierce Park Underground Railroad nomination here.